Cloud-Bridge/CloudBridge/README.md

 - (void)deleteWithCompletionHandler:(void(^)(NSError *error))completionHandler;
 ```

-which can be called from any `NSManagedObjectContext` thread and are routed to the managed objects `CBRCloudBridge`.
+which can be called from any `NSManagedObjectContext` thread and are routed through the managed objects `CBRCloudBridge`.
 The callbacks are always guaranteed to be delivered on the main thread.

 ## Quick start